-Journalism has a diversity problem.
+Journalism has a representation problem.
 That’s hardly a “stop press” insight, but the details remain chilling.
 Only 24% of news subjects are women.
 And the numbers get worse for the rare outlets that audit interviewees’ ethnic demographics.
 NPR — often hailed as a progressive beacon — reports just 17% non-white sources, for example.
 The lack of representation can lead to major issues going unnoticed and white cis-male voices being considered the norm.
 We need more diverse sources.

 To combat this bias, organizations like People of Color Also Know Stuff are building databases of experts to help reporters connect with sources from traditionally marginalized communities.
 Here is a list of 20 resources to help you find voices that reflect the rich diversity of your readers and the world!